-Earlier in 2016fff, Easy On Hold participated in the Michigan Credit Union League Marketing and Lending Conference in Kalamazoo, MI.
-We had a theme of, “Do You Just Happen To Be Obsessed With Member Engagement.” because in the credit union environment, you’ve got to engage members.
+Easy On Hold has participated in the Michigan Credit Union League Conferences, getting to know key leaders in credit union marketing and technology.
+At one conference, our theme was, “Do You Just Happen To Be Obsessed With Member Engagement?” because, in the credit union environment, you’ve got to engage members.
 Specifically, we want to share ideas for Credit Union Messages On Hold & In-Branch Music.

 As a credit union marketing professional, you need people to join the credit union and you need members to use your product and services.

 Brandon Gaille has a million daily readers on his blog.
-He says the number one marketing idea that credit union should be following is utilizing.
+He says the number one marketing idea that credit unions should be following is utilizing.
 Read article.

 Do You Know What’s On Hold?